deepak242424/deepak242424.github.io/index.md

 # Work Experience
 <ul>
-<li> Currently working as Machine Learning Engineer at Verisk|AI since August 2018.</li>
+<li> Worked as Machine Learning Engineer II at Verisk|AI from August 2018 to April 2022.</li>
  <br />
 <li> Project Associate at RISE-IIL IIT Madras from Jan 2015 to July 2018 (Sponsored by Ministry of Urban Development and Intel Research).</li>
  <br />